 Insult is added to injury when the Queen looks at a hologram of the former King, who's one good-looking hunk, and both she and her court dismiss the dumpy Lou.

-In the Wuxia take on The Kalevala, Jade Warrior, Pin Yu doesn't even consider Sentai's advances until he easily turns away her attacks.
+In the Wuxia take on The Kalevala, Jade Warrior, Pin Yu doesn't even consider Sintai's advances until he easily turns away her attacks.
 Only afterwards (with a bit of soul-searching) does she return his love.
-Also a subversion, Sentai's companion Cho turns out to be her long-lost lover, and she returns to him with only a token display of kung-fu.
+Also a subversion, Sintai's companion Cho turns out to be her long-lost lover, and she returns to him with only a token display of kung-fu.

 Gender inversion in the 2009 Sherlock Holmes movie with Holmes and Irene Adler.
 Apparently she's the only woman who's ever been able to outsmart him.
 Twice.